 For instance, Configure may avoid /bin/cc on some architectures due to various problems which may have been fixed in your version of the compiler.
-You can try and compare the benches.
+You can try env CC=cc Configure and compare the benches.
 Also, if you insist on using a C++ compiler and run into trouble with a fussy g++, try to use g++ -fpermissive.